AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-code/private-repositories.md

 1. Paste the secret file content into the new file you just created, and save.

-    Once the app is installed and the secret file exists in the repository, continue with the steps.
+    Once the app is installed and the secret file exists in the repository, continue the step.

 1. In the **Private Repository Ownership Validation** dialog box, click **Validate**.